-What is ECO wax?
+What is ECO surf wax?

 Opening a fresh box of surf wax is one of life’s simple pleasures.
 The smooth texture of a block’s unblemished surface, the way it glides across the board… you know what we’re talking about.
-And you also know how it feels to slip off a board when you’re running out of wax- no thanks!
+And you also know how it feels to slip off a surfboard when you’re running out of wax- no thanks!

 Despite its size, a block of surf wax forms an essential part of any surfer’s arsenal.
 Since it was first introduced in 1935, countless brands have tried their hand at selling surf wax for a range of water temperatures and with a range of different bells and whistles.
 At its core, surf wax is a reliable coating on surfboards because it stays sticky, and repels water.
 After all these decades, nothing does the job quite as well as surf wax.